 Transport for NSW and Sydney Trains have collaborated to create a compact escalator museum!
 In this ‘back-of-house’ basement room, salvaged historic escalators parts from the wooden Wynyard Escalators have been reassembled as a heritage display.

-The salvaged escalator treasures include an escalators entry arrangement (treads, decking and balustrade), a full set of 1950s motor assembly (motor, break, gears, chains, drums and sprockets), a lovingly restored 1920s hard wood plan chest containing original plans, as well as various escalator objects such as signage, oil cans, tools, benches and archival material.
+The salvaged escalator treasures include an escalators entry arrangement (treads, decking and balustrade), a full set of 1950s motor assembly (motor, brake, gears, chains, drums and sprockets), a lovingly restored 1920s hardwood plan chest containing original plans, as well as various escalator objects such as signage, oil cans, tools, benches and archival material.

-Art of Multimedia was asked to design and install interpretative material for the space to enhance the visitor experience: including a self-guided leaflet, photography signage, murals, wall mounted escalator history timeline and super-sized wall graphics which interprets the former motor room function of the space.
+Art of Multimedia was asked to design and install interpretative material for the space to enhance the visitor experience, including a self-guided leaflet, photography signage, murals, wall-mounted escalator history timeline and super-sized wall graphics that interpret the former motor room function of the space.